leek-dn/antimatterPortal/README.md

 CookieClicker web save converter to mobile/android platform and info around the process

 _________
-Currently this program works, but no builds are available (You have to build it yourself yet)
+Currently this program works (including alpha saves), but no builds are available (You have to build it yourself yet unless you are given a build)
 _________

 How it works: